Eliza-Diggins/cluster_generator/source/index.rst

         .. dropdown:: Available Datasets

-            The :ref:`Collections <collections>` system provides users access to pre-built galaxy clusters from the available literature.
-Cluster fits are available for all of the following papers:
+            The :ref:`Cluster Collection <cluster_collections>` module provides an easy interface with profiles derived from observational constraints in the literature.
+These utilities provide the user with a simple way of initializing realistic galaxy cluster models from literature without any pre-processing.
+The currently available cluster datasets are

             - `Vikhlinin et. al. 2006 <https://ui.adsabs.harvard.edu/abs/2006ApJ...640..691V/abstract>`_